embrace-io/s3-batch-object-store/README.md

 # s3-batch-object-store

-`s3-batch-object-store` is a Go module that allows for batch uploading of objects to a single S3 file and retrieving each object separately using the AWS S3 API, fetching only the bytes for that specific object
+`s3-batch-object-store` is a Go module that allows for batch uploading of objects to a single S3 file and retrieving each object separately using the AWS S3 API, fetching only the bytes for that specific object.

 ## Features